tien4112004/mailbox-ai-agent-backend/script.md

 "Here is what we will cover today.
 We'll look at the current state of AI coding, identify the problems we face, and then dive deep into Spec-kit Development—what it is, how it works, and why it's the future."

 ## Slide 3: The Current State of AI Coding
 "Currently, most of us use AI in three ways.
-We use Chatbots like ChatGPT for exploration.
+We use chat-based assistants for exploration.
 We use Autocomplete tools like Copilot for speed.
 And we are starting to see Agentic tools that try to do everything.
 But they all have limitations."

 ## Slide 4: The Problem: Context Drift
 "The biggest problem is Context Drift.
 In a long chat, the AI forgets what you said at the beginning.
 It's like the 'Goldfish Memory' effect.
 It hallucinates because it lacks the full picture of your project."